-The term 'Due Process Oversight Committee (DPOC)' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Due Process Oversight Committee (DPOC)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Within the structure and organization of the IFRS International Financial Reporting Standards, the trustees have various bodies that help them to perform their duties.
 The Due Process Oversight Committee is the one that carries the responsibility to monitor the procedures for effective due process.
 They also do this for the IASB International Accounting Standards Board and its Interpretations Committee.